01942 826 270 . info@alpineexploratory.com

 Stage Seven

-Possibly the hardest stage of the Haute Route comes today.
+Possibly the second hardest stage of the Haute Route comes today.
 This is the walk to Arolla.
-First climb over Col des Roux to enter the grand basin of the Dix reservoir, an impressive setting.
-The route continues beyond the waters up to Cabane des Dix, a useful stopping point that we can book to break up this long stage.
-Again we are at just under 3,000m (9,843ft) in altitude.
-A tiny glacier is crossed, that in most conditions is no more difficult than a snowpatch and that requires no special kit, before a choice of two difficult cols is reached.
-There is the Pas de Chevres with its formidable near-vertical ladders, or Col de Riedmatten with its loose rocks and steep angle.
-After this section the roll down to Arolla is a breeze.
+First a swift climb over Col des Roux to enter the grand basin of the Dix reservoir, an impressive setting.
+The route continues beyond the waters, skirting the Glacier de Cheilon.
+Now comes the steady climb up to the base of the Col de Riedmatten, followed by the steep ascent over the col with its loose rocks and steep angle.
+After this section the roll down to Arolla is a gentle and views onto the glaciers open up.
 The village is tiny but has all we need, at the head of Val d'Herens.

 Stage Eight